walles/waitinator/README.md

 - Finish initial screen
 - Add a button for getting to the ETA screen once the initial screen has been properly filled in by the user
+- Enable adding queue position observations on the ETA screen